 Very respectfully, your obedient servant,

-Flag-Officer, Comdg.
+A. H. FOOTE, Flag-Officer, Comdg.
 U. S. Naval Forces on the Western Waters.